-If the Board approves the recommendations noted above, staff will notify the local jurisdictions of the call's initiation and any other pertinent information.

-Grant applications will be due to OCTA by October 21, 2021, and based upon selection criteria specified in the 2022 Guidelines, projects will be prioritized for TSC, TAC, and Board consideration in spring 2022.
-Selected projects can be eligible to receive funding as early as July 1, 2022, through fiscal year 2024-25 depending on each project's schedule.
-A summary of the call's proposed timeline is identified below.
+If the Board approves the recommendations noted above, staff will notify the local jurisdictions of the call's initiation timing and any other pertinent information.
+Staff will offer a workshop for local agencies as an additional resource.
+The workshop is tentatively scheduled for August 23, 2022.
+Grant applications will be due to OCTA by October 20, 2022, and based upon selection criteria specified in the 2023 guidelines, projects will be prioritized for TSC, TAC, and Board consideration in spring 2023.
+Selected projects can be eligible to receive funding as early as July 1, 2023, through fiscal year 2025-26 depending on each project's schedule.
+Grant allocations for this call will be escalated, consistent with the guidelines, based on inflationary conditions at the time projects are awarded.